A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Experiments and Results

 \subsection{Performance Evaluation}

-We evaluate the performance of our approach and the baselines in LM finetuning: finetune the LMs on the training set, and do predictions on the test set.
-We compute the accuracy by comparing the predicted tokens with the ground truth.
+We evaluate the performance of our approach and the baselines in LM finetuning: finetune the LMs on the training set, and do inference on the test set.

-As shown in \cref{tab:results_q1_measure}, based on the average accuracy score, on 5 out of 6 models, \textsc{SEFT} performs better than others, while on the other model, its performance is very close to the best.
-Compared with common practices \mytt{Naive}{full} and \mytt{Naive}{half}, \textsc{LIFT} shows superiority in the performance while our approach \textsc{SEFT} shows stable and obvious improvements.
-Besides, the advantages of \textsc{SEFT} vary on the datasets.
-On WebSS, \textsc{SEFT} performs the best only in the case where the model is Llama3, but the performance gap to the best is not obvious.
-However, on MRPC, \textsc{SEFT} cannot show stable improvements, especially when the model is Llama3.
-The reason is that, the class number of the MRPC dataset is only $2$, that means, the situation of semantic transition is very simple, thereby the deviations in the process may not be very helpful.
+As shown in \cref{tab:results_q1_measure}, based on the average F1 score, on 4 out of 6 models, \textsc{SALF} performs better than others, while on the other model, its performance is very close to the best.
+Compared with the common practices \mytt{LoRA}{full} and \mytt{LoRA}{half}, \textsc{LIFT} shows superiority in the performance while our approach \textsc{SALF} shows stable and obvious improvements.
+Besides, the advantages of \textsc{SALF} vary on the datasets.
+On WebSS, \textsc{SALF} performs the best only in the case where the model is Llama3, but the performance gap to the best is not obvious.
+However, \textsc{SALF} cannot show stable improvements on MRPC, especially when with Gemma2 and Llama3.
+The reason is that, the class number of the MRPC dataset is only $2$, meaning the semantic transition is very simple, thereby the deviations in the process may not be very helpful.
+All methods cannot perform well in SST5 with Gemma2, which may caused by the bad semantic property of Gemma2 models due to its risk of semantic degradation in Gemma2 design.
+Gemma2 models use a non-standard FFN, which has an extra gate on top of GEGLU.
+In contrast, Qwen2 and Llama3 models use SwiGLU, which is a standard FFN design.
+Another possible reason is that, Gemma2 uses SentencePiece as the tokenizer, which is not as good as the BPE tokenizer used in Qwen2 and Llama3, especially in token granularity and consistency.

-It is noteworthy that \mytt{Naive}{full} perform worse than others, and even worse than \mytt{Naive}{half}.
-It is counter-intuitive since full-layer finetuning is updating all layers and requires a larger computation cost than \mytt{Naive}{half}.
-However, in our understanding, it may caused by the difference in the effects of deep and shallow model layers.
-Usually, deep layers learn the macro features while shallow layers learn the micro features~\cite{So2019TheET,Brown2020LanguageMA}.
-It means, \emph{when the learning rate is fixed in LM finetuning, the update in deep layers shall be less frequent than that in shallow layers}.
-It also explains the reason why both \mytt{Naive}{full} and \mytt{Naive}{half} perform not as well as \textsc{LIFT} or \textsc{SEFT}: \mytt{Naive}{full} updates deep layers too often while \mytt{Naive}{half} updates deep layers too seldom.
+It is noteworthy that \mytt{LoRA}{full} performs worse than others, and even worse than \mytt{LoRA}{half}.
+It is counter-intuitive since full-layer finetuning is updating all layers and requires a larger computation cost than \mytt{LoRA}{half}.
+However, in our understanding, it may caused by the difference in the effects of shallow and deep model layers.
+Usually, shallow layers learn the macro features while deep layers learn the micro features~\cite{So2019TheET,Brown2020LanguageMA}.
+It means, \emph{when the learning rate is fixed in LM finetuning, the update in shallow layers shall be less frequent than that in deep layers}.
+It also explains the reason why both \mytt{LoRA}{full} and \mytt{LoRA}{half} perform not as well as \textsc{LIFT$\star$} or \textsc{SALF}: \mytt{LoRA}{full} updates shallow layers too often while \mytt{LoRA}{half} updates them too seldom.